 Social media is really important.
 It gives your brand life and lets people know that there’s an actual human behind the business.
 Until people realise that, they can’t connect with you.

-Instagram in particular, is where I focus my efforts because it’s such a visual platform.
+Using my Instagram Business account in particular, is where I focus my efforts because it’s such a visual platform.
 For me, it’s more important to get it right on one channel than to spread yourself too thinly over a bunch of different social channels.
 If Instagram works for your business, or Twitter is a better fit, then focus your efforts on there.

 In terms of content for your products, there are a lot of pop culture, modern life references: have you found a magic formula?